explaingit

 USE CASE 1

-Write automated tests for a Node.js backend to catch bugs before deploying to production.
+Write automated test suites for a Node.js API to catch regressions before each deployment.

 USE CASE 2